-- Conduct disorder is an externalizing behavioral disorder - Early identification and treatment is necessary to prevent other mental illness and complications - Parent management training is essential treatment program
+- 1. Conduct disorder is an externalizing behavioral disorder. - 2.
+Early identification and treatment are necessary to prevent other mental illness and complications. - 3.
+Parent management training is essential treatment program.

-2 ATTENTION-DEFICIT/HYPERACTIVITY DISORDER (ADHD)
+2. ATTENTION-DEFICIT/HYPERACTIVITY DISORDER (ADHD)

-Attention-deficit/hyperactivity disorder (ADHD) is an externalizing Neuro chemical disorder characterized by a continuous inattention and/or hyperactivity-impulsivity, which disturbs functioning and/or development.
+Attention-Deficit/Hyperactivity Disorder (ADHD) is an externalizing Neuro chemical disorder characterized by a continuous inattention and/or hyperactivity-impulsivity, which disturbs functioning and/or development.
 Most of the time this problem is found in children, during their school age.
 Moreover, this disorder occurs more frequently in boys than girls.